 How many passengers ride in the sled together?

-Each sled can accomodate 4-5 guests.
+Each sled can accommodate 4-5 guests.

 How many passengers ride in the helicopter together?